 Please review and confirm whether the information is correct.
 If any of the information is missing or is incorrect, then please select "No" and type the correct information into the "Required Updates" text field.
-If you need to type in a lot of changes, you can resize the text field by holding and dragging the bottom right-hand corner.
+You can resize the text field by holding and dragging the bottom right-hand corner.